Amit7785kushwaha/Dealer-Management-System/README.md

 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?
+## How can I deploy this project?.

-Simply open [Lovable](https://lovable.dev/projects/f3d1b622-831f-46fc-ab3f-a8eb3b7aebc8) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?

 Yes, you can!